 Tasting menus: a thing you either love or hate.
 For some, the idea of letting a big deal chef (they’re usually big deal chefs), tell you what you’re going to eat is an adventure.
 For others, it’s really obnoxious to have your entire meal decided for you.
 Not only that, but tasting menus also tend to involve multiple courses, multiple hours, and multiple paychecks.

 But Kato, a tasting menu spot in West LA, might sway even the most anti-tasting menu people.
-No, you don’t get a choice in what you eat, but you’re likely to be in and out in a little more than an hour.
-It’s $85 for eight courses, so while this isn’t quite regular Tuesday night food, it’s also a lot more reasonable than many tasting menus around town.
+No, you don’t get a choice in what you eat, but you’re likely to be in and out in under two hours It’s $150 for about nine courses, so while this isn’t quite regular Tuesday night food, it’s also a lot more reasonable than many tasting menus around town.

-The eight-ish course, daily-changing menu is a kind of Taiwanese/Japanese hybrid, mostly seafood-focused, and both familiar (on one visit, we had egg drop soup) and not at all (it comes with a dropper of kombu vinegar for you to add yourself).
+The multi-course, daily-changing menu is a kind of Taiwanese/California hybrid, mostly seafood-focused, and both familiar (on one visit, we had egg drop soup) and not at all (it came with a dropper bottle of kombu vinegar).
 Portions are small, but not just-one-bite-and-then-it’s gone tiny.
-There’s also an a la carte fried chicken sandwich.
-You should order it.
-One not-so-minor issue: Kato is still waiting on its liquor license, so they're BYOB for now.
+One important note: Kato is still waiting on its liquor license, so they're BYOB for now.
 Feel free to bring a bottle of your own, or order margaritas from the Mexican place next door.

 Just be aware that you will need to break out your summer camp compass skills to actually get to dinner.
 Kato is hidden in the corner of a strip mall in a bleak-looking part of West LA.
 But that doesn’t surprise you anymore.